Table of Contents Show

 The innermost part of the tooth is called the pulp.
 It contains the nerves and blood vessels, which help keep the tooth healthy and provide sensation.

 In this stage of tooth decay, the pulp damage causes the tooth to be irritated and may result in swelling.
 As the tooth cannot swell along with the pulp, it causes pain.
-The last stage of pulp damage is called pulp necrosis, where the pulp dies.
+The last stage of pulp damage is called pulp necrosis6, where the pulp dies.

 In such cases, the treatment includes a root canal, the dentist clears the damaged pulp and fills the cavity.
 Then, the filled tooth is covered with a crown.